Emperor-Ovaltine/gideon/README.md

         cp .env.example .env
         ```
     *   **Edit the `.env` file** with your actual API keys and tokens (`DISCORD_TOKEN`, `OPENROUTER_API_KEY`, etc.).
-    *   **Crucially, set the `DATA_DIRECTORY` variable in the `.env` file.** This **must** be an **absolute path** to a directory on your host machine where the bot has permission to read and write data (e.g., `/home/user/gideon_data` or `C:/Users/YourUser/gideon_data`).
-This directory will store all persistent bot state like conversation history and configurations. **It is strongly recommended to use a dedicated directory outside of the cloned repository folder for easier data management and backup.**

 3.  **Build the Docker Image:**
     *   Build the image using the included Dockerfile.
 This command builds the image and tags it as `gideon-bot:latest`.